Notselwyn/H5-Profile-Paper/README.md

 # HS-Essay

 This is the repository for the files I mention in my highschool essay about artificial intelligence.
+This is for demonstration only, not meant to be ran so expect unoptimized code.

 ## Tic-Tac-Toe AI
 I coded a tic-tac-toe AI to compare how long it takes to code an AI by hand as to building and training a reinforced ML model.
 It took 5 hours.